BUY NOW

 OSHA Training for Small Businesses

 Training Programs are one of the best ways to meet OSHA standards.
 The U.S. Department of Labor’s Occupational Safety and Health Administration has resources available, including online courses specifically tailored to small business needs.
-The OSHA 10 and OSHA 30 courses teach employees workplace basics and how to recognize and control hazards.
+The OSHA 10-Hour and OSHA 30-Hour courses teach employees workplace basics and how to recognize and control hazards.

 An investment in training is much more critical in industries that are heavily involved in risky activities, such as construction and healthcare.
 Conversely, for an organization operating in a more or less low-risk environment, having a well-educated workforce that can react appropriately to emergencies or potential hazards would prove to be highly useful.